lfaucheux/PyLUCCBA/README.md

 •	*NB1: the project horizon must be long enough for such a payback period to exist.
 Hence the extension from 20 to 50 years configured below.*

-•	*NB2: given that cultivation and its associated flows of emission generally – depending on the type of final land use – finish before the end of the project, projects' last years are structurally more environment-friendly, which increases projects' NPVs, in some cases to such an extent that these last years actually become the payback period, hence the NB1*.
+•	*NB2: given that cultivation and its associated flows of emission generally – depending on the type of final land use – stop before the end of the project, the last year of the project is structurally more environment-friendly, which increases projects' NPVs (see the jump in the charts above), in some cases to such an extent that the last year actually becomes the payback period, hence the NB1*.

     >>> cba._clear_caches()    # we clear the cache of our instance since we are going to change a calculation parameter.
     GlobalWarmingPotential     # the tool enumerates objects whose cache have been cleaned.